Certified Circuits: Stability Guarantees for Mechanistic Circuits: Introduction

 However, current circuit discovery methods lack robustness~\citep{meloux2025mechanistic,bos2024adversarial,miller2024transformer,friedman2024interpretability}.
 The identified circuits are sensitive to the choice of concept dataset: adding, removing, or substituting a few semantically equivalent examples can change the discovered circuit unpredictably.
 They also fail to generalize to out-of-distribution (OOD) data.
-A circuit found using photographs of dogs on grass may perform poorly on dogs in snow, cartoon dogs, or dogs from unusual angles.
+A circuit found using photographs of crocodiles on land may perform poorly on crocodiles in water, cartoon crocodiles, or crocodiles from unusual angles.
 Both issues stem from the same underlying problem---current methods overfit to the particular concept dataset rather than recovering the actual concept representation.
 This undermines confidence in the mechanistic explanation these methods produce.

-To address this, we introduce \emph{Certified Circuits} (Fig.\ref{fig:method}), a framework that computes the first provable robustness guarantees for circuit discovery.
-Given a concept dataset

-$\mathcal{D}$ and any black-box circuit discovery algorithm, we construct a certified circuit $C^*$ with the following guarantee:
+To address this, we introduce \emph{Certified Circuits} (Fig.~\ref{fig:method}), a framework that computes the first dataset-level robustness guarantees for circuit discovery.
+Given a concept dataset $\mathcal{D}$ and any black-box circuit discovery algorithm, we construct a certified circuit $C^*$ with the following guarantee:

 Edit distance counts insertions, deletions, or substitutions of examples---so $r=5$ guarantees stability under any combination of up to five such changes.
 This covers an exponentially large family of datasets.